 If you’re not much into the bar scene, wander down to the artisan stalls to shop for local crafts or relax on a park bench on the recently renovated cul-de-sac.

 Have Dinner at El Avion

-Enjoy the catch-of-the-day from this hilltop restaurant, which was built to frame a massive US military plane.
-Not only can you enjoy incredible sunsets, but you can also wallow in history as you admire the Fairchild C-123, the sister plane to an aircraft downed in Nicaragua in the 1980s; a plane that inarguably tied the United States involvement to the guerilla wars.
+Enjoy the catch-of-the-day from this hilltop restaurant, which was built to frame a massive U.S. military plane.
+Not only can you enjoy incredible sunsets, but you can also wallow in history as you admire the Fairchild C-123, the sister plane to an aircraft downed in Nicaragua in the 1980s.
+A plane that inarguably tied the U.S. involvement to the guerilla wars.
 The one at El Avion, has been hollowed out and replaced with bar stools and liquor cabinets.

-You may choose rafting, ziplining, scuba diving or sportsfishing, but make sure you fit in at least one adventure tour during your time in Manuel Antonio.
-Afterall, this is the area's fortay.
+You may choose rafting, ziplining, scuba diving, or sports fishing, but make sure you fit in at least one adventure tour during your time in Manuel Antonio.
+After all, this is the area's forte.
 For scuba diving, check out Oceans Unlimited.
 A great zipline is Titi Canopy Tour or Dream Forest Canopy.
 For whitewater rafting, splash down the Savegre and Naranjo rivers with Amigos del Rio.
-A reliable sportsfishing team is Bluefin Sportsfishing .Continue to 5 of 5 below.
+A reliable sports fishing team is Bluefin Sportsfishing.

 You did come to Manuel Antonio for a vacation, right?
 The area has several world-class spas and wellness centers, which would be a shame to pass by.
 The Rain Drop Spa has a chocolate therapy and massage for an hour and twenty minutes, which works vitamins C and B12 into the skin.